abhi1kumar/CARLA_rendering/README.md

 #### Render One Configuration

-Bash script to render a train and test set (please note to update paths in bash script):
+Run the following bash script to render a train and test set (please update paths in bash script):

 ```bash
 bash run_new.sh -4_6 pitch_height 0 -4 0.1524 # change description, type of change, yaw, pitch, height
 ```

-Type of change and change description are concatenated to create the save folder, e.g. pitch\_height-4\_6 indicates images within the folder have modified pitch (-4 degrees) and modified height (6 inches).
+Type of change and change description are concatenated to create the save folder, e.g. `pitch\_height-4\_6` indicates images within the folder have modified pitch (`-4` degrees) and modified height (`6` inches).

 #### Render One Configuration with Python

-Python command to render (please note the first line is for starting the CARLA server and should be modified based on your CARLA server path):
+Type the following python command to render (please note the first line starts the CARLA server and should be modified based on your CARLA server path):

 ```bash
 /home/carla/CarlaUE4.sh --world-port=2040
 python main.py scrape --outf=SAVEPATH --headless=True --rnd_seed=42 --filter_occluded=True --cam_yaw_adjust=YAW --cam_pitch_adjust=PITCH --cam_height_adjust=HEIGHT --port=2040 --map_name=MAPNAME
 ```

-- SAVEPATH: specifies directory where data will be saved (a new subdirectory will be created via the code)
+- `SAVEPATH`: specifies directory where data will be saved (a new subdirectory will be created via the code)
-- YAW: change in yaw (in degrees)
+- `YAW`: change in yaw (in degrees)
-- PITCH: change in pitch (in degrees)
+- `PITCH`: change in pitch (in degrees)
-- HEIGHT: change in height (in meters)
+- `HEIGHT`: change in height (in meters)
-- MAPNAME: We use `Town03` for training and `Town05` for testing datasets
+- `MAPNAME`: We use `Town03` for training and `Town05` for testing datasets

 ## CARLA to KITTI Converter